Cyber Laws in India – The Importance of Cyber Law

 Because of the Internet’s anonymity, it is possible to engage in a wide range of illegal activities with impunity, and those with expertise have been blatantly breaking this facet of the Internet in order to continue their illegal operations in virtual worlds.
 The new field of cybercrime is still developing, and new types of criminal activity in cyberspace are emerging with each passing day.

-Cybercrime can be interpreted in two categories
+Cybercrime can be interpreted into two categories

 The Desktop as a new target